Frequently Asked Questions

 Q. Smethwick is further from where I live – why is this a good idea?

 A. Emergency care needs expert teams.
 Travel time matters to care.
 But time from being ill to being treated matters most.
-For example, for stroke, in 2013 services were centralised at Sandwell for people from across Sandwell and the west of Birmingham.
+For example, for stroke, services were centralised at Sandwell for people from across Sandwell and the west of Birmingham.
 For some people their journey to the hospital took longer.
 But now they can get key treatment and expert assessment once they get to the hospital much faster.
 And we know that that saves lives.
-In 2015 we will apply the same idea to interventional cardiology, which we plan to centralise at City Hospital.
+We have also applied the same idea to interventional cardiology, which we plan to centralise at City Hospital.
 By having one site serving half a million people we can create the specialist teams, seven days a week that will improve outcomes.

 Q. What will be left at Sandwell?